Saahil12/Final_Project/README.md

 **Youtube link** : https://youtu.be/JGPBBT1KMjM

 ## Instructions
 Protect yourself and don't let any invaders by you!
 Use spacebar to shoot and left/right arrow keys to move.
 The viscous green invaders take 3 shots to kill while the soarin red invaders only take 1!
 However, be careful because the red invaders will fire back!
 Each segment of your defensive wall can take 2 hits before being completely destroyed.
 Your health starts off at 3 and decreases every time a green invader gets past you, a green invader hits you, or a red invaders bullet hits you.
-See how long you can protect your galaxy!!
+See how many invaders you demolish as you protect your galaxy!!
 <br />

 ##  References